Shir0ka/Shir0ka.github.io/_posts/2022-11-22--Final Portfolio Submission.md

 **question**
-3.Is it possible for a connected graph with 7 vertices and 10 edges to be drawn so that no edges cross and create 4 faces?
+Is it possible for a connected graph with 7 vertices and 10 edges to be drawn so that no edges cross and create 4 faces?
 Explain.

 **answer**